FabricMC/yarn/README.md

 ## Gradle
 Yarn uses Gradle to provide a number of utility tasks for working with the mappings.

+### `yarn`
+[`setupYarn`](#setupYarn) and download and launch the latest version of [Enigma](https://github.com/FabricMC/Enigma) automatically configured to use the merged jar and the mappings.

+Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically map enums and a few constant field names.

+### `build`
+Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages enigma mappings into a zip archive..

+### `mapNamedJar`
+Builds a deobfuscated jar with yarn mappings and automapped fields (enums, etc.).
+Unmapped names will be filled with [intermediary](https://github.com/FabricMC/Intermediary) names.

 ### `download`
 Downloads the client and server Minecraft jars for the current Minecraft version to `.gradle/minecraft`